Powzzer/NEXTA_Task2_Mujahid/README.md

 ## 🔧 AI Help vs. My Work

-* **What AI Helped With:** Setting up the basic code for the Streamlit layout and connecting to the new google-genai SDK.
+* **What AI Helped With:** Setting up the initial code.
+Troubleshooting.
-* **What I Fixed Myself:** Changing the table code to use strict object dot notation (item.price_analysis instead of item["price_analysis"]) to prevent the app from crashing.
-I also built the dynamic currency symbol switcher.
+* **What I Fixed Myself:** Changing the table code.
+Interacting with Gemini through managing the prompts and instructions.
+Refining multiple parts of the code.
-* **What I Learned:** How a local computer acts as a web server (localhost), and how Pydantic makes sure unstructured images always turn into clean tables.
+* **What I Learned:** How a local computer acts as a web server (localhost), and how Pydantic makes sure unstructured images always turn into clean JSON tables that can be easily parsed.